aashishkolluri/aashishkolluri.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 ##### **Bio**
 Hi!
 I am a PhD student at [National University Of Singapore](http://nus.edu.sg/){:target="\_blank"}.
 I am doing my thesis with [Prateek Saxena](https://www.comp.nus.edu.sg/~prateeks/){:target="\_blank"}.
-My current focus is to design differentially private machine learning algorithms, especially on graphs, that enable end applications such as node classification and recommendations.
-I like building usable private technologies in general.
-I opine that rigourous user privacy and monetizing users’ data can and should co-exist.
+I design scalable and trustworthy machine learning algorithms for learning on structured data such as graphs.
+I work on research problems that are motivated by practical relevance and at the same time have theoretical guarantees.
+In general, I am a systems security person and I am inclined to analyze the security of any newly introduced frameworks/ideas across all subfields of computer science.
+Attacks are interesting but defenses with guarantees are beautiful to me.

 I have experience in program analysis, synthesis, debugging and security of blockchains.